 - (1) a.
-Mary gave Peter the cold shoulder. $\rightsquigarrow$ Mary was unfriendly to Peter. - b.
+Mary gave Peter the cold shoulder. → Mary was unfriendly to Peter. - b.
 Peter said 'Yesterday such-and-such man came'.

-While the relevant effects are not new in the literature (see Wasow et al. 1980; Nunberg et al. 1994 and Sudo 2013), they have not been discussed as emerging from the common mechanism of syntax-semantics mapping.
-Effects observed for VIs and QEs show that they must be treated as semantic atoms derived from syntactic complexes.
+Such expressions are not new in the literature (see Wasow et al. 1980; Nunberg et al. 1994 and Sudo 2013).
+Nevertheless, they have not been discussed as contributing to the theory of cyclic derivations from the point of view of the common mechanism of syntax-semantics mapping.
+I argue that VIs and QEs show phasal properties in that they must be treated as atoms derived from syntactic complexes.
 Nevertheless, that kind of computation turns out to be challenging, especially due to two elements exemplified in (1) by Peter and such-and-such man.
-Such expressions, while occurring within the problematic contexts, do not share their special properties.
-In this sense they give rise to discontinuity, which uncovers interesting aspects of syntax-semantic mapping.
+Such expressions, while occurring within the idiomatic/quotational contexts, do not share their special properties.
+In this sense they give rise to discontinuity, which uncovers interesting formal aspects of syntax-semantic mapping within cyclic derivations.
+I show that VIs and QEs as in (1) contribute to the discussion over formal type-theoretic aspects of the two basic Chomskyan phases, viz. the lower verbal phase and the higher propositional phase, respectively.